Conducting Failure Investigations

 Thursday, November 29 | 1:30 – 5:00 p.m.

-The workshop is based on the latest editions of the ASCE Guidelines for Forensic Engineering Practice and the ASCE Guidelines for Failure Investigation.
-It is divided into four segments, each with a 90-minutes lecture and discussion period, with coffee and lunch breaks.
+The workshop is based on the latest editions of the ASCE Guidelines for Forensic Engineering Practice.
+It is divided into four segments, a 10-minute Introduction and three 60-minute lecture and discussion periods.
+Includes one coffee break.
 The workshop is intended for a broad audience, from engineers, architects, contractors, and attorneys that want to explore this area of practice, to seasoned practitioners that want to engage in a discussion of the relevant issues of the practice.

 This half-day workshop covers the main issues related to the practice of Forensic Engineering and includes the following subjects: